fathat/pyweek34/design/space-chopper.md

 Your commander.
 Talks to you over the radio.
 Informs you of mission goals, targets, and areas of interest to protect.
 Most definitely is not wearing a wig, because he's proud to be bald.

+### Evan Thompson (ET)

+The leader of the invaders from the red planet.
+He's tired of the earthlings sending their garbage rovers to his beautiful planet.
+He also has laser eyes see through the lies of a wig.
+The only being in the universe that might have better hair than Magnus.

 ## Relationships & Plot Building

 ### Magnus and Ingirid